Photography

 Edgar Degas, After the Bath, Woman Drying her Back 1896, J. Paul Getty Museum

 Like many artists, Edgar Degas made photographs as preparatory studies for his drawings and paintings.
-He was also famous for bullying his models and forcing them to hold complicated poses.
-This photograph may have been made in connection with a series of drawings with women dressing and bathing.
-Her pose is purely formal – she does not appear to be drying any part of her body.
+He was also notorious for bullying his models and forcing them to strike difficult poses.
+One example is this photograph, After the Bath, Woman Drying Her Back.
+Degas might have created it in connection with a series of drawings about women dressing and bathing.
+The pose here is purely symbolic.
+In other words, the model did not appear that way to dry any parts of her body!

 Edgar Degas, After the Bath (Woman Drying Herself), c.
 1896, Philadelphia Museum of Art, Philadelphia, PA, USA.